scotcurry/DynamicInstrumentation/DynamicInstrumentation/README.md

 Microsoft has deprecated Visual Studio for Mac so there is an entirely new way that projects need to be created for Visual Studio Code.
 It is [well documented here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio-code).
 This is all run from the DynamicInstrumentation folder.
 It will build a project folder and a .sln file in the same folder as it is run.

+## Code Overview

+All this does is make a call to the Datadog console to pull organization information.
+Example should show how this information can be used to create spans, log entries, and metrics based on the returned values.

 ### Creating the solution and project
 To create the solution and the associated project use the following:
 ```